vladern/vladern/README.md

 # Hi there 👋

-I'm Vladyslav Kuchmenko, a frontend developer and team lead at Durcal.
+I'm Vladyslav Kuchmenko, a frontend developer at Durcal.

 ## 🔭 I’m currently working on ...